kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 Each week you will be *required* to do additional reading but have a choice from a selection.
 You should provide an overview of this reading in the form of a supplementary handout (see above in handbook for instructions).
 We will try to maximise coverage of elective reading from week to week.

-Choose one of these categories:
-A1+A2 (Pure Land) OR B (Nichiren) OR C1+C2 (Ch’an/Zen) and read only the material labelled with your category.
+Choose one of these categories: A (Pure Land) OR B (Nichiren) OR C (Ch’an/Zen) and read only the material labelled with your category from each text.

 - SOURCES JAPAN 1 [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2381788__Ssources%20of%20japanese%20tradition__Orightresult__U__X7?lang=eng&suite=def)
-	- (A2) III.10 Amida, the Pure Land, and the Response of the Old Buddhism to the New p211-231
+	- (A) III.10 Amida, the Pure Land, and the Response of the Old Buddhism to the New p211-231
 	- (B) III.13 Nichiren: The Sun and the Lotus 292-306
-	- (C2) III.14 Zen Buddhism 306-335
+	- (C) III.14 Zen Buddhism 306-335
 - *Japanese Philosophy: A Sourcebook*:
-	- (A2) Hōnen; Shinran pp235-262
+	- (A) Hōnen; Shinran pp235-262
 	- (B) Nichiren: Buddhist Views on Current Issues pp86-91
-	- (C2) Dōgen pp141-162
+	- (C) Dōgen pp141-162
 - SOURCES CHINA 1:
-	- (A1) Huiyuan: A Monk Does Not Bow Down Before a King pp280-286 (1st ed)
-	- (A1) The Pure Land School pp334-345 (1st ed)
+	- (A) The Pure Land School pp334-345 (1st ed)
-	- (C1) The Meditation School pp346-368 (1st ed)
+	- (C) The Meditation School pp346-368 (1st ed)
 - *Readings of the Lotus Sutra*:
 	- (B) Interpreting the Lotus Sutra pp1-60 + pp195-205

 ### Further Reading

 You are not required to do any particular further reading on any given week.
 However, this section in each week will be useful for you as you think about the topic for your long essay and provide you with additional sources that can serve as the starting place for your research.

+**General**

+- *The Foundations of Buddhism* by Rubert Gethin Ch 4 The Buddhist Community; Ch 5 The Buddhist Cosmos; Ch 6 No Self; Ch 10 The Evolving Traditions of Buddhism

 **Primary Sources**